Cycling with Kids

 Werribee River Trail - Chirnside Park to Princes Freeway

 On a hot day you can opt to start and finish at Chirnside Park and ride back towards Werribee City Centre or south towards the Princes Freeway.
-At this popular picnic spot you’ll find the Werribee Olympic Outdoor Pool - perfect for a cooling dip after a bike ride.
+At this popular picnic spot you’ll find the Werribee Outdoor Pool - perfect for a cooling dip after a bike ride.

 Between Chirnside Park and the Princes Freeway there are peaceful places to rest and watch the riverbank.
 This is the section of the river where you would be most likely to sight the elusive platypus.